-Customization: They must determine which discounts the client is eligible for and manually apply them, hoping not to make any errors along the way.
+Customisation: They must determine which discounts the client is eligible for and manually apply them, hoping not to make any errors along the way.

-Review: After the initial quote is drafted, the customer and sales staff are often required to wait through a review period, especially if a particularly large discount is requested or if the configurations are customized and need design approval before ordering.
+Review: After the initial quote is drafted, the customer and sales staff are often required to wait through a review period, especially if a particularly large discount is requested or if the configurations are customised and need design approval before ordering.
 Often, the process is delayed at this point.

 Approval: Once approval is granted, the actual quote is finally created in a word processing or spreadsheet program so the quote can be sent to the customer.

 Aside from being labor-intensive, the traditional model poses several problems.
 Inaccurate or incomplete information is a major setback to companies.
 Incomplete information makes it hard to close the deal because of the back-and-forth required to correct the orders.In fields where competition is fierce, providing timely quotes can make or break a sale.